Madness (band): 2004–2010: The Dangermen and The Liberty of Norton Folgate

-On 28 August, Madness played the Rock en Seine festival near Paris, on the same night where Oasis brothers Noel and Liam Gallagher engaged in a physical altercation, resulting in the break-up of the band.
-As Oasis cancelled their headlining slot, Madness, even though having played earlier in the evening, were asked to replace them.
-They accepted the invitation and both of their sets during the festival were said to have been well received.

 As in previous years, the band embarked on a Christmas tour of the UK (also playing one concert in Dublin), playing at various medium-sized venues.
 Mark Bedford took a break from the band and was replaced by Graham Bush for the tour.

 Some members of the band appeared in Catherine Tate's Nan's Christmas Carol.
 They first posed as carol singers, then played "Baggy Trousers" over the credits.
 On 18 January 2010, Madness released a fourth single, "Forever Young", from The Liberty of Norton Folgate.
 The single failed to chart.

 During an interview with RTÉ 2fm radio host Dave Fanning on 24 May 2010, drummer Daniel Woodgate stated that the members of the band were in the final stages of preparing songs for the follow-up to The Liberty of Norton Folgate.
-The band hoped to be able to start recording the album later on in 2010.
+The band hoped to be able to start recording the album later in 2010.

 In September 2010, Madness were awarded the Idol Award at the Q Awards in London.
 Guitarist Chris Foreman stated in his acceptance speech that Madness were recording a new album.

 Madness toured the UK throughout November and December 2010 with their final show at London's Earl's Court, where they played a new song from their upcoming album.
 However, two concerts, in Hull and Sheffield, were cancelled due to heavy snowfall, although they were later rescheduled for 5 and 6 February 2011 respectively.